na-ro/LPR_PVAS/LPR_DESCRIPTION.md

 Other branches were used for development.

 ## Dependency Explanation
 **YOLO11:** Object detector.
 "YOLO systems enable real-time monitoring."
-[Here](https://github.com/ultralytics/ultralytics) is the GitHub Repository and [here](https://docs.ultralytics.com/) is the documentation for YOLO. <br/>
+Here is [Yolo's GitHub Repository](https://github.com/ultralytics/ultralytics) and the [documentation for YOLO](https://docs.ultralytics.com/). <br/>
 **PaddleOCR:** Optional Character Recognition (OCR) - reads text from images to turn it into something useable by the subsystem.
 This team compared PaddleOCR with EasyOCR and found Paddle to be more accurate.
-[Here](https://github.com/PaddlePaddle/PaddleOCR) is the GitHub.
-PaddleOCR is made by the company PaddlePaddle, which is a Chinese company.
-All code is available to be looked at in the GitHub.
-Look through tools/README_en.md for the English version of the documentation.
-[Here](https://paddlepaddle.github.io/PaddleOCR/main/en/quick_start.html) is the quickstart documentation and the documentation home is [here](https://paddlepaddle.github.io/PaddleOCR/main/en/index.html).<br/>
+The following are some helpful links: The [GitHub](https://github.com/PaddlePaddle/PaddleOCR) -- PaddleOCR is made by the company PaddlePaddle, which is a Chinese company.
+All code is available to be looked at in the GitHub, look through tools/README_en.md for the English version of the documentation --The [quickstart documentation](https://paddlepaddle.github.io/PaddleOCR/main/en/quick_start.html) and the [documentation home](https://paddlepaddle.github.io/PaddleOCR/main/en/index.html).<br/>
 <br/>
 The [README.md](README.md) contains instructions to install these dependencies.